 The system board holds the computer's control circuitry and other electronic components.
-Some hardware options are installed directly on the system board.
-The external drive bays provide space for up to three half-height 5.25-inch drives, typically CD-ROM drives or tape drives.
-The diskette drive bay holds a 3.5-inch diskette drive.
-The hard-disk drive bays provide space for up to four 1.6-inch or six 1-inch SCSI harddisk drives.
+Several hardware options such as the microprocessors and memory are installed directly on the system board.
+The expansion-card cage accommodates up to three full-length PCI expansion cards.The two peripheral bays provide space for a 3.5-inch diskette drive, CD-ROM drive, and an additional 5.25-inch device such as a tape drive.

+The hard-disk drive bays provide space for up to four 1-inch SCSI hard-disk drives.
 These hard-disk drives are connected to a SCSI host adapter on the system board or on an expansion card, via the SCSI backplane board.